-All students are expected to complete the assigned reading prior to class.
-Lectures will cover more material if students have read the assigned readings prior to class.
+All students are expected to complete the assigned readings prior to class.
+I will be able to lecture in more depth if students have read the assigned readings prior to class.
 In addition, the foundation of an effective seminar discussion is a group of participants who have read the material carefully and formulated some key questions and responses to the reading.
-Students will be asked to facilitate at least one seminar in a small group.